 CAUSES AND TREATMENT OF DEPRESSION

-The cause of depression is individual and multi-determined.
 Depression may result from a combination of factors, including life stressors, personality factors, family or interpersonal problems, or brain biochemical imbalances.
 Because some medical conditions, such as thyroid dysfunction, can contribute to depression, it is important to have a medical check-up to rule out an underlying physical cause.
-Some people seem to have a biochemical predisposition to depression, and may suffer from recurring depressive episodes or chronic despondency.
 Often, a depressive episode can be linked to a loss or transition, such as a move or separation or a romantic relationship ending.
 In college, for example, the challenges of adjusting as a freshman or the stresses of senior year are common contributors to a depressive episode.
-A person is most vulnerable to depression when there is a perceived lack of support from others, or when he or she feels unable to express important feelings to loved ones.
+A person is most vulnerable to depression when there is a perceived lack of support from others, or when they feel unable to express important feelings to loved ones.

 HOW TO COPE WITH DEPRESSION

-- Practice good self-care, including getting adequate rest, nutrition, and exercise.
+- Practice self-care, including getting adequate rest, nutrition, and exercise.

 - Express your feelings to trusted friends or family members.